Souter Lighthouse

-Souter Lighthouse is a lighthouse located in the village of Whitburn, Tyne and Wear, England.
+Souter Lighthouse is a lighthouse located to the North of Whitburn, South Tyneside, England.
 (It was generally known as Souter Point Lighthouse when in service).
 Souter Point was the first lighthouse in the world to be actually designed and built specifically to use alternating electric current, the most advanced lighthouse technology of its day.
 The light was generated by a carbon arc lamp: first lit on 11 January 1871, it was described at the time as 'without doubt one of the most powerful lights in the world'.

 After being decommissioned by Trinity House (the national lighthouse authority) in 1988, Souter Lighthouse was acquired by the National Trust, who now manage it as a visitor attraction with holiday lets.

 Location

 The lighthouse is located on Lizard Point, but takes its name from Souter Point, which is located a mile to the south.
 This was the intended site for the lighthouse, but it was felt that Lizard Point offered better visibility, as the cliffs there are higher, so the lighthouse was built there instead.
 The Souter Lighthouse name was retained in order to avoid confusion with the then recently built Lizard Lighthouse in Cornwall.

 Souter Lighthouse is approximately three miles south of the mouth of the River Tyne.
 Some four miles or so to the north of the mouth of the Tyne is a sister Victorian lighthouse, St Mary's Lighthouse, on St Mary's Island.
 It has also been decommissioned, and is open to visitors.
 St Mary's Lighthouse can be seen with the naked eye from the top of Souter Lighthouse.